rhempel/growrepo/README.md

 can delete the `crops` folder any time you like, the `grow_crop` script will regenerate the `crops` file structure as needed.

-I've provided an assorment of individual scripts that are used to build the package lists and populate the partial repositories - but when you have a lot of farms to manage, that gets tiresome.
-There is also a script that can be run to update ALL of the repositories, it takes a while bt you don't really need to run it that often.
+I've provided an assortment of individual scripts that are used to build the package lists and populate the partial repositories - but when you have a lot of farms to manage, that gets tiresome.
+There is also a script that can be run to update ALL of the repositories, it takes a while but you don't need to run it that often.

 ### Generating the seeds for ev3dev